Man in a suit speaking at a podium with the text Alta Gracia in an outdoor park

 Fiscal surplus and economic adjustment

-Javier Milei's government achieved a primary surplus of 1.8% of GDP in 2024, through a reduction in public spending and an increase in tax revenue.
+Javier Milei's government achieved a primary surplus of 1.8% of GDP in 2024 through a reduction in public spending and an increase in tax collection.
 These measures contrast with Torres's criticisms, who defends a "present State" model while organizing and funding events that celebrate murderous leaders.

 Torres's administration, by honoring Guevara, seems to ignore the ethical implications of exalting a figure linked to repression and authoritarianism.
 This situation calls into question the consistency of his criticisms of the national government and the ideological orientation of his administration.